Fight Ransomware with Zero Trust

 NetFoundry's open source based platform and Zero Trust SaaS provides businesses, SaaS, ISVs, MSPs, and solution providers with the 4 key modules needed to protect against ransomware and other forms of malware.

-You can get started now with a free 14-day Zero Trust trial, or you can dive into a whitepaper describing the architecture, customer case studies, and use cases.
+You can get started now and try for free, or you can dive into a whitepaper describing the architecture, customer case studies, and use cases.

 “At the onset of Covid-19, our NetFoundry platform enables us to configure and activate our entire staff for remote access to various on premise local workstations & servers in under 2 hours with a range of permissions per users and/or group and no hardware deployment.
 In the last few days it has been a life saver.”

 “Our partnership with NetFoundry is accelerating our ability to deliver innovative solutions to our customers.
 By integrating NetFoundry’s zero trust platform into our IoT and Edge analytics solutions, TOOQ is transforming the retail industry, protecting retailers from threats like ransomware.”